The Three of Us

 This mockumentary project grows out of a real and often overlooked facet of Soviet history: the belief that death could be conquered.
 After the 1917 Revolution, some Bolsheviks dreamed not only of a new society, but of a new human — one liberated from aging, illness, and mortality.
 Scientific texts speculated seriously about resurrecting the dead and engineering eternal life.

 That dream did not die with the USSR.
-Today, it survives in altered forms — in cryogenic startups, in fringe alliances between Orthodox believers, scientists, and resourceful entrepreneurs who see death as a technical flaw to be fixed.
-This project imagines a world in which one Soviet immortality experiment quietly succeeds.
-But its result is not a reborn Lenin, as intended, but three cloned girls — disoriented, unclaimed, and uncertain of their purpose in the world they were never meant to inherit.
+Today, it survives in altered forms — in cryogenic startups and unusual alliances of Orthodox believers, transhumanist scientists, and resourceful entrepreneurs who see death as a technical problem to solve.
+This project imagines a world where one Soviet immortality experiment succeeds.
+Its result, however, is not a reborn Lenin, but three cloned girls — disoriented, unclaimed, and unsure of their place in a world they were never meant to inherit.